eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Integrals_Of_Motion.md

+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.14.1
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

 # Integrals of Motion

-Integrals of Motion are used to derive properities of Two-Body Motion without having to solve the equations of motion.
-They are constant along the trajectory of motion.
+As discussed in [the Two-Body Problem](Two_Body_Problem.md), Integrals of Motion are used to derive properties  of Two-Body Motion without having to solve the equations of motion.
+For a relative dynamic system, there are 6 Integrals of Motion to solve which are constant along the trajectory of motion.

 ## Conservation of Angular Momentum